susyexists/CCM/README.md

 This repository contains research material for numerical condensed matter calculations.

 The projects contain several input files and references associated with them.
+The current aim of the project is the compare the theoretical charge density wave model with the first principle calculations.

 ## Investigated materials: